Active Living and Your Body

 Technology and machines have made our lives easier, but at the same time encourage us to be less physically active.

-However, a decade into the 21st century, computers, mobile phones and other electronic devises decrease our need to move our bodies at work and at home to get jobs done.
+However, two decades into the 21st century, computers, mobile phones, and other electronic devises decrease our need to move our bodies at work and at home to get jobs done.

 Essentially, many of us live sedentary lives.

 Sedentary literally means "sitting down" and for many of us that is what we do for many hours a day for a variety of reasons.

 Sedentary is also used to identify physical inactivity and while we do move our bodies on a daily basis to get from A to B, most of us do not move enough to provide...link to the full article to learn more.

 Related TopicsHealth Physical Capabilities Physical Activity Fitness Cardiovascular Fitness Your Body

 Whitney, E. & Rady Rolfes, S. (2005).
 Understanding Nutrition.
 Belmont, CA: Thomson Wadsworth